 What goes into creating a successful online retail store when your background is in something entirely different?
-Find out in this startup story of the ecommerce business Air & Water Inc.
+Find out in this startup story of the eCommerce business Air & Water Inc.

 “Get out before your brain turns to mush.”

-That was the mantra my first year as an environmental scientist for the state of California.
+That was the mantra of my first year as an environmental scientist for the state of California.
 This was my first job out of college, and I was significantly younger than the other engineers and geologists who worked there.
 They all told me the same thing – “Get out now before your mind turns to mush!”

 It was my brother that first told me about the online business world – he had successfully started up his own online business.
 I started to research the industry, and saw there was a high demand for air conditioner-related searches online.
 This was it – the niche market that I could dive into.
 I had been going over the idea in my head for a while, and then one day while driving home from work, I was going over the freeway and the name “Air & Water” randomly popped into my head.
 Call it a moment of inspiration or whatever you want, but I went home that night and immediately began working on the site.
 I wish at this point I could simply say “the rest is history,” but I think you and I know that’s never the way it goes for small businesses.
 The actual history is always a lot more interesting than that.